HarryMumford/CV/README.md

 ## Interests

-Sports: I have a great passion for surfing, and when the conditions permit, I will often travel to Cornwall or even Morroco to escape the big city and return refreshed, more mindful and motivated for work.
+Sports: I have a great passion for surfing, and when the conditions permit, I will often travel to Cornwall or even Morocco to escape the big city and return refreshed, more mindful and motivated for work.
 I am a confident cyclist, especially keen on mountain biking and BMXing.
 Other sports include football (in teams for both 11 and 6 a side at University), skiing, and table tennis.

 Hobbies: I have represented the University in Pool and Snooker tournaments and reached the semi-finals of internal competitions.
 I am a keen photographer with an interest in art and have